-Under California embezzlement law, there are specific elements of the charge that the Prosecution need to prove in order to secure a conviction.
-Where you are facing an embezzlement charge in California, the Prosecutor will need evidence to prove these four things beyond reasonable doubt:
+Under California embezzlement law, there are specific elements of the charge that the Prosecution needs to prove in order to secure a conviction.
+Where you are facing an embezzlement charge in California, the Prosecutor will need evidence to prove these four things beyond a reasonable doubt:

 Relationship of trust

 This means that the Prosecutor must prove that you and the victim were in a relationship that involved the victim trusting you and having confidence in you.
 If that relationship cannot be proved, then there might be a case of theft, but a charge of embezzlement cannot be supported.